 She started beating on him, but he said, "No!
 Like this!"
-He jumped onto a board covering a sidewalk gap and began to stomp and clap: bam bam CLAP! bam bam CLAP!
+He jumped onto a board covering a sidewalk gap and began to stomp and clap: bam bam CLAP! bam bam CLAP! bam bam CLAP! bam bam CLAP!
 She watched in wide-eyed bafflement as he sounded the war drums.